1960 Constitution of Czechoslovakia: Structure

 Chapter 2 describes the rights and duties of citizens.
 Equal rights regardless of nationality, race, or sex are guaranteed (20).
 Education is free and compulsory to the age of fifteen (24; this was changed to "set by law" as impractical in the education reform of the 1970s); citizens of Hungarian, Ukrainian, and Polish ethnicity are ensured "all opportunities and means for education in their mother tongue" (25; this was abolished and replaced by somewhat more detailed constitutional law on minorities 144/1968, which also took in account Germans and listed Rusyns as synonym to Ukrainians).
 "All citizens have the right of work and compensation for work done according to its amount, quality and social import" (21), "all workers" have the right of medical care and material security in old age and in case of disability (23).
 "In accordance with the interests of the working people, all citizens are guaranteed" freedom of speech and press (28).
 Also guaranteed is the "right to profess any religious faith or to be without religious conviction, and to practice religious acts unless this contravenes the law"; conscientious objection to "civic duty set by law" based on religious conviction is specifically prohibited (32) while citizens are bound to serve in the armed forces (37).

-Chapters 3 to 6 deal with the National Assembly, President, government and Slovak National Council respectively and were abolished and replaced by the Constitutional Law of Federation in 1968.
+Chapters 3 to 6 deal with the National Assembly (defined as the "supreme organ of state power"), President, government and Slovak National Council respectively and were abolished and replaced by the Constitutional Law of Federation in 1968.
 Chapter 7 concerns National Committees (i. e. local and regional government), 8 judiciary system and 9 general and concluding provisions.